Registration, Enrollment and Full-Time Status

 All graduate students, including Distance Learning students and students taking classes elsewhere to transfer to Michigan Tech, must be enrolled at Michigan Tech during each academic-year semester (see the Continuous Enrollment section on this page for more information).

-Graduate students supported by full-time teaching, research, or administrative assistantships or by fellowships must be registered as full-time students and complete a full-time credit load during each semester (including summer) for which they receive support.
+Graduate students supported (partial support included) by teaching, research, or administrative assistantships or by fellowships must be registered as full-time students and complete a full-time credit load during each semester (including summer) for which they receive support.
 Full-time enrollment may also be required by insurance companies, lending institutions, and/or the Immigration and Naturalization Service.

 Students enrolling in fewer than the full-time number of credits may be at risk of losing their financial assistance or visa.
 Any international student who is considering enrolling for less than nine credits should consult International Programs and Services (IPS) to ensure that their visa status will not be jeopardized.